marijnh/Eloquent-JavaScript/06_object.md

 The use of the word `extends` indicates that this class shouldn't be directly based on the default `Object` prototype but on some other class.
 This is called the _((superclass))_.
 The derived class is the _((subclass))_.

-To initialize a `SymmetricMatrix` instance, the constructor calls its superclass's constructor through the `super` keyword.
+To initialize a `SymmetricMatrix` instance, the constructor calls the constructor of its superclass through the `super` keyword.
 This is necessary because if this new object is to behave (roughly) like a `Matrix`, it is going to need the instance properties that matrices have.
 To ensure the matrix is symmetrical, the constructor wraps the `element` function to swap the coordinates for values below the diagonal.

 The `set` method again uses `super` but this time not to call the constructor but to call a specific method from the superclass's set of methods.
 We are redefining `set` but do want to use the original behavior.
 Because `this.set` refers to the _new_ `set` method, calling that wouldn't work.
 Inside class methods, `super` provides a way to call methods as they were defined in the superclass.